dialPhone/dialPhone/README.md

 <img src="https://cloud.githubusercontent.com/assets/16843704/12523195/86a453e2-c155-11e5-8f83-63dc81ee2dfc.jpg" width="120">

 With a single dial, the dialPhone lets you do more than ever before.
-Flashing LEDs and a smooth rotary dial bring your memories of your grandparent's phone back to live.
+Flashing LEDs and a smooth rotary dial bring back your memories of your grandparent's rotary dial.

-# Tech Specs
+## Tech Specs

 *Finish*      Walnut with CFK inlays